Our Science – Ho Website

 Mitchell Ho, Ph.D.

 Research in the Ho lab aims to understand the molecular mechanisms underlying cancer pathogenesis and to develop novel antibody-based cancer therapies.
-In particular, we are interested in understanding the biology of cancer driven by cell surface proteins such as glypican-3 (GPC3) and mesothelin and in generating new human monoclonal antibodies to treat liver cancer as well as other cancers.
-We have used in vitro tumor spheroids in the field of antibody therapy and developed mammalian cell display for the identification of therapeutic antibodies.
+In particular, we are interested in understanding the biology of cancer driven by cell surface proteins such as heparan sulfate proteoglycans and in generating monoclonal antibodies to treat cancers.
+We have used in vitro tumor spheroids in the field of antibody therapy and developed mammalian cell display for the identification of antibodies.

-Project 2: Targeting mesothelin in ICC and other cancers
+Project 2: Targeting mesothelin in mesothelioma, ovarian cancer and cholangiocarcinoma

-Mesothelin is expressed at high levels in ICC, mesothelioma, ovarian cancer, and other cancers.
-The interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
+Mesothelin is expressed at high levels in mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, cholangiocarcinoma, breast cancer and other cancers.
+The molecular interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
 We experimentally established the 64-amino acid functional binding domain (IAB, 296-359) in the N-terminus of cell surface mesothelin for MUC16.
-HN125, an immunoadhesin that consists of the IAB domain and the Fc portion of a human antibody, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction, and elicits antibody-dependent cell mediated cytotoxicity against MUC16-positive tumor cells.
+HN125, an immunoadhesin based on the IAB domain, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction and elicits antibody-dependent cell mediated cytotoxicity (ADCC) against MUC16-positive tumor cells.
 Subsequently, we generated the HN1 and SD1 human monoclonal antibodies.
-HN1 binds the N-terminal end of cell surface mesothelin, disrupts the mesothelin-MUC16 interaction and elicits antibody-dependent cell mediated cytotoxicity against tumor cells.
-SD1 is a human single-domain antibody that recognizes the C-terminal end (539-588) of mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity against tumor cells.
+HN1 binds the N-terminal end of cell surface mesothelin, disrupts the mesothelin-MUC16 interaction and elicits ADCC against tumor cells.
+SD1 is a human single-domain (VH) antibody that recognizes a unique site (539-588) of mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
 The new human antibodies show potential for use as cancer therapeutic candidates.

 Method 1: In vitro tumor spheroids

 Most studies of anticancer drugs consider only genetic and/or cellular mechanisms at the level of the single cell.
-However, drug penetration is an additional yet highly important mechanism that requires a more complex cellular environment for study.
+However, drug penetration is an additional yet important mechanism that requires a more complex cellular environment for study.
 In collaboration with Drs.
-V. Courtney Broaddus (UCSF) and Shuichi Takayama (University of Michigan), our group has used in vitro tumor spheroids in the field of antibody therapy.
-These tumor spheroids may prove invaluable for identifying potential therapeutic targets in addition to providing an innovative platform for screening and analyzing anti-tumor antibodies.
+V. Courtney Broaddus (UCSF) and Shuichi Takayama (University of Michigan), our lab has used in vitro tumor spheroids in the field of antibody therapy.
 We have used Affymetrix microarrays to profile gene expression in spheroids and monolayers and identified over 100 genes specific to the 3D biological structure of mesothelioma.
 Some of these genes may have potential as tumor markers and targets.
-All the datasets are downloadable from NCBI database (GEO accession number GSE37629).

 Method 2: Mammalian cell display